Oktoberfest returns with goal to bring out-of-town guests - NewsBreak

 “We’ve made some adjustments, like moving the tent north a bit,” Cronin said, stating this decision will help allow the food trucks to be more accessible.
 The second annual Oktoberfest will take place Friday through Sunday.

-An important difference this year, though, is that the brew crew is going to expand on what was a clearly successful local event to try to draw new faces into the city.
+An important difference this year, though, is that the brew crew is going to expand on the local event to try to draw new faces into the city.
 Imploring the help of Glenda Smith, the tourism director for the Owatonna Area Chamber of Commerce and Tourism, Cronin said MSB is determined to bring out-of-town guests to their Oktoberfest experience.

 “We really believe we will draw hundreds of people from southern Minnesota, including the Twin Cities,” Cronin said.
 “On social media, we’re able to see some traffic of people saying they just booked their room at the Courtyard, and I know Brian Billington at the Courtyard is excited and ready to host people for this event.”